-For 2011, 39 St. Clare's graduates (including those who took a gap year from 2010) have been placed in the top 20 UK universities (as ranked by The Times Higher Education Supplement) with 28 in the top 10 (see below).
-Those placed in the US top 50 universities include New York University and Brandeis University which are ranked 33 and 34 according to the standard ranking list by U.S. and News Report, and one will attend a specialist art college.
+For 2012, 43 St. Clare's graduates, including those who took a gap year from 2011, have been placed in the top 20 UK universities as ranked by The Independent newspaper, with 24 in the top 10 (see below).
+Seven students are taking up places in top 50 US universities and liberal arts colleges according to the standard ranking list by U.S. and News Report.
+One student will attend a specialist art college in New York.
 Rankings represent an average of each university's provision, for example, in teaching, research, entry standards, staff-student ratio, degrees awarded, job prospects, resources, retention rates and spending per student.

-Students placed in the top US and UK universities are as follows:
+Students placed in top US and UK universities are as follows: